rbarzic/nrf5x-dk-gcc/README.md

 https://github.com/hlnd/nrf51-pure-gcc-setup

 Notes :
-   - nRF52 does not work yet
+   - nRF52 works but a "fix" is required in the SDK - see at the end of ths README
    - Soft Device support not tested yet
    - this is work in progress - feedback welcome !